zorazeng/learn-cn/docs/Ring_bit_CN.md

 ## Hardware
 ### Features
-* Develop Envirnment: Code Kingdoms Java script, Microsoft Blocks，Microsoft Touch Develop，Python
+* Develop Environment: Code Kingdoms Java script, Microsoft Blocks，Microsoft Touch Develop，Python
 * Support GVS connectors
 * With a switch, one IO connector can be repeatedly used for double channels.
 * Small size with multiple development for DIY.